rockorager/libvaxis/README.md

             // locks on the screen.
 All applications must handle this event
             // unless they aren't using a screen (IE only detecting features)
             //
-            // This is the only call that the core of Vaxis needs an allocator
-            // for.
-The allocations are because we keep a copy of each cell to
+            // The allocations are because we keep a copy of each cell to
             // optimize renders.
 When resize is called, we allocated two slices:
             // one for the screen, and one for our buffered screen.
 Each cell in
             // the buffered screen contains an ArrayList(u8) to be able to store
-            // the grapheme for that cell Each cell is initialized with a size
+            // the grapheme for that cell.
+Each cell is initialized with a size
             // of 1, which is sufficient for all of ASCII.
 Anything requiring
             // more than one byte will incur an allocation on the first render
             // after it is drawn.
 Thereafter, it will not allocate unless the